 Haskell Indian Nations University is required to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act) as amended in 1998, which requires all post-secondary institutions to publish and distribute certain information regarding campus crimes, including reports of campus sexual assault, sexual assault policies and security programming to all current students, employees and to any applicant who so requests.
-A copy of the annual report can be requested at the Student Conduct Office or it can be found on our website at www.haskell.edu.
+A copy of the annual report can be requested at the Office of Institutional Effectivenss or it can be found on our website at www.haskell.edu under Consumer Disclosure.

-In compliance with the Jeanne Clery Act, Haskell has the Daily Crime Logs that are maintained in the Office of Student Conduct.
-Please refer to the Haskell website at the Office of Student Conduct for more information.
+In compliance with the Jeanne Clery Act, Haskell has the Daily Crime Logs that are maintained in the Office of Institutional Effectivenss.
+Please refer to the Haskell website at the Office of Institutional Effectiveness for more information.